-oncopipe.relative\symlink (src, dest, overwrite=True) Creates a relative symlink from any working directory.
+oncopipe.relative_symlink (src, dest, in_module=False, overwrite=True) Creates a relative symlink from any working directory.

-- src(str) The source file or directory path. - dest (str) The destination file path.
-This can also be a destination directory, and the destination symlink name will be identical to the source file name (unless directory). - overwrite (boolean) Whether to overwrite the destination file if it exists.
+- src (str) The source file or directory path. - dest (str) The destination file path.
+This can also be a destination directory, and the destination symlink name will be identical to the source file name (unless directory). - in_module (boolean) If both the src and dest file are within a module results directory, setting this option to True will keep symlinks contained to the module directory.
+Always set to False for links that point outside module results directory.
+Example: dest = results/module/99-outputs/sample.vcf src = results/module/03-stomestep/sample.vcf results/module/99-outputs/sample.vcf -> ../03-somestep.sample.vcf - overwrite (boolean) Whether to overwrite the destination file if it exists.